Article

 How long does it take to open an entity in the United Arab Emirates?

-There is no prescribed minimum capital for most LLC activities; capital is set by shareholders.
-Find out how long setup takes with our Entity Setup Calculator.
+There is no prescribed minimum capital for most LLC activities.
+Capital is set by shareholders based on business needs.
+Use our Entity Setup Calculator to estimate setup timelines and costs.

 Can foreign companies own 100% of an entity in the United Arab Emirates?

 Yes.
-Many Dubai mainland LLC activities allow 100% foreign ownership, with some regulated sectors still requiring a local service agent.
+Many Dubai mainland LLC activities now allow 100% foreign ownership.
+Specific regulated sectors, such as certain professional services and oil-related activities, may still require a UAE national service agent.

-How much does it cost to register an entity?
+How much does it cost to register an entity in Dubai?

 Can Deel help me open an entity in the United Arab Emirates?

 Yes.
-Deel Entity Setup manages the end-to-end process — from registration to payroll compliance—in over 100 countries.
-Deel’s local experts handle documentation, filings, and legal requirements on your behalf.
+Deel Entity Setup manages the end-to-end process, from registration to payroll compliance, across 60+ countries.
+Deel's local experts handle documentation, filings, and legal requirements on your behalf.

 Dr Kristine Lennie holds a PhD in Mathematical Biology and loves learning, research and content creation.
 She had written academic, creative and industry-related content and enjoys exploring new topics and ideas.
 She is passionate about helping create a truly global workforce, where employers and employees are not limited by borders to achieve success.